November 29, 2011

 1. Cover a large baking tray with parchment paper and leave the crushed pistachios nearby.

-3. Lower the heat and add in the almonds into the sugar mixture, stir frequently, cook for another 7-10 minutes or until they turn light golden.
+3. Lower the heat and add the almonds to the sugar mixture, stir frequently, cook for another 7-10 minutes or until they turn light golden.

 4. Add the crushed saffron and gently stir with a wooden spoon.

-6. Remove the sohan asali from the tray, store in an airtight container and serve them the next day.
+6. Remove the sohan asali from the tray, store it in an airtight container, and serve it the next day.

 Serve with a hot cup of tea.